-A whole house air purifier is a device that is installed in line with your residential HVAC system that will trap or destroy dust, pollen, and other harmful contaminants to clear the air and improve indoor air quality.
+A whole-house air purifier is a device that is installed in line with your residential HVAC system and will trap or destroy dust, pollen, and other harmful contaminants to clear the air and improve indoor air quality.

-According to the Environmental Protection Agency (EPA), the air indoors where we spend as much as 90% of our time can be more 5X more polluted that outdoor air and more polluted than city smog and can contain an invisible mix of dust mites, pollen, dander, mold, micro-plastics, volatile organic components (VOC’s) and smoke that can annoy your lungs and be hazardous to your health.
+According to the Environmental Protection Agency (EPA), the air indoors, where we spend as much as 90% of our time, can be 5X more polluted than outdoor air and more polluted than city smog and can contain an invisible mix of dust mites, pollen, dander, mold, micro-plastics, volatile organic components (VOC’s) and smoke that can annoy your lungs and be hazardous to your health.